Breadcrumbs

 Admission to the program is not competitive.
 If you meet the LMP SURE eligibility criteria you will be admitted into the program.

-We will email you within two weeks to confirm acceptance into the program.
-You will receive an email about awards and confirmation of stipend in mid-to-late April.
+We will email you within three weeks to confirm acceptance into the program.
+You will receive a second email about awards and confirmation of stipend in mid-to-late April.

 Stipends and awards